 History of AELAP

 The Advanced English Literacy Assessment Program (AELAP) was originally conceived by educators at Eaglebrook School as a supplementary tool to assess English literacy.
-The assessment takes into account indicators of proficiency that are disregarded by standardized tests used in junior and high school admissions offices in the United States.
+The assessment takes into account indicators of proficiency that are disregarded by standardized tests used in junior and high school admissions offices in the English speaking countries.

 After a highly successful trial run during the school’s summer program in 2016, the Board of Trustees sanctioned the creation of a grander project: a multi-level English assessment program measuring both English fluency and understanding of age-appropriate literature.
-It will provide invaluable insight for non-native English speakers between the ages 9 to 15 years old aspiring to study in the United States.
-Moreover, educators and admissions officers can use AELAP’s proprietary results to reliably assess a student’s communication ability and reading comprehension level.
+It will provide invaluable insight for non-native English speakers between the ages 9 to 16 years old aspiring to study in the English speaking countries.
+Moreover, educators and admissions officers can use AELAP’s proprietary results to reliably assess a student’s communication ability, reading comprehension level, and essay writing skills.

 Since then, Eaglebrook School has established The Pine Nook Education Group, which is comprised of a number of leading private schools in the United States, to manage and operate AELAP.